Case Study Of Apple Inc.

 · Developed high brand loyalty

-· Target customers who emphasize on quality
+· Target customers who emphasize quality

 SWOT Analysis